CloudCompare/CloudComPy/sphinxDoc/userSave.rst

 Saving a Point Cloud
 --------------------

-For most formats, the only parameters are the cloud and the filename (CloudComPy does not offer yet all the flexibility of CloudCompare).
+For most formats, the only parameters of :py:func:`cloudComPy.SavePointCloud` are the cloud and the filename (CloudComPy does not offer yet all the flexibility of CloudCompare).
 The format is defined by the filename extension.
 Return code is 0 in case of success: